 24.G Referees for all matches and Assistant Referees, if available, shall be appointed by the Referees Secretary.
 In matches prior to the semi-finals, upon the request of any club, Assistant Referees will be appointed where available.
 The club(s) making the request will pay their fees.
 Match Officials under these rules shall be entitled to charge a match fee which shall be the maximum allowed by the sanctioning Association for matches in the competition.
 All fees shall be deemed to include expenses.

-The Referees and Assistant Referees fees shall be paid to them before or immediately after the match by the home club, who shall recover the full Referees fee and half the Assistant Referees fees from their opponents.
-The away team shall pay the home team before leaving the ground.
+The Referees and Assistant Referees fees shall be paid to them before the match by the home club.
+Except where gate receipts have been taken at appropriate venues, home clubs shall recover the full Referees fee and half the Assistant Referees fees (where appointed) from the away side before leaving the ground.